ElijahYuhas54/Project-1-Game/README.md

 ## 📚 Research Items & References

-1. **Empowerment Theory in Game Design** – Helped shape the idea of giving players meaningful choices that affect the world and NPCs.
-2. **Celeste** (Matt Makes Games) – Inspired the emotional storytelling and platforming mechanics tied to personal growth.
-3. **Journey** (Thatgamecompany) – Influenced the visual storytelling and use of environment to reflect emotional states.
-4. **Light and Shadow Mechanics in Puzzle Games** – Provided insight into designing engaging puzzles that reinforce the empowerment theme.
+- **Research & References**:
+1. **Neon White** – Influenced the fast-paced movement and fluid traversal mechanics.
+Its emphasis on speed and precision helped shape the light-dash and puzzle-solving aspects of Kael’s abilities.
+2. **Jet Set Radio** – Inspired the visual style and rebellious tone of the game.
+The use of vibrant colors and expressive environments informed the mood board and character design.
+3. **Infamous (series)** – Provided insight into how empowerment can be tied to narrative progression and player choice.
+The transformation of the protagonist over time parallels Kael’s journey from outcast to leader.
+4. **Say No!
+More** – Reinforced the idea that empowerment can be humorous, bold, and emotionally resonant.
+It helped shape the NPC empowerment scenes and the emotional payoff of helping others.

-**Impact on Project**:
+- **Impact on Project**:
-These references helped refine the core gameplay loop around transformation and agency.
-They also guided the visual and emotional tone, ensuring that empowerment is felt both mechanically and narratively.
+These references helped refine the emotional and mechanical aspects of empowerment in the game.
+They guided the pacing, visual tone, and character development, ensuring that the theme of rising against adversity is felt throughout the gameplay and story.